Evidence Based Therapies

 DBT was initially developed to treat people who were chronically suicidal and who had borderline personality disorder.
 The treatment has been studied in a number of randomized controlled trials, and we now know that DBT is helpful in

 high emotional sensitivity (frequent, often rapidly shifting emotions) and reactivity (intense emotions), as well as impulsive behaviors that come as a result of difficulty regulating emotions (e.g., suicidal ideation, self-injury, anger management concerns, substance use, impulsive spending, high-risk sexual behaviors).
-DBT is also helpful for experiences of mood disturbance , anxiety and stress , and traumatic experiences , particularly if there are impulsive behaviors that are related to such experiences.
+DBT is also helpful for experiences of mood disturbance, anxiety and stress, and traumatic experiences, particularly if there are impulsive behaviors that are related to such experiences.
+In addition, DBT has been modified for use with couples and families who seek to reduce chaos and problematic behaviors in the home, and to improve their communication and connection to one another.
+Newer research suggests that DBT skills may be helpful for individuals with autism spectrum disorders as well.

 TAP Clinic comprehensive DBT Programs: